diazjf/hide-your-tweets/README.md

 ## Disclaimer ##

 This is intended just for testing purposes and is not to be used for a production system.
 It is by no means secure.
-The name of the application is based of off the famous Hide your Kids, Hide your Wife [youtube video](https://www.youtube.com/watch?v=EzNhaLUT520).